Android 3DS SDK

 Initialisation warnings

-Calling the function initialize on a threeDS2Service object returns a set of initialisation warnings (see Initialise the SDK and Warnings).
-It is possible to obtain these warnings also by calling the getWarnings method on the same object.
-Calling this method without initialising the SDK first, should result with the SDK throwing an SDKNotInitializedException exception.
+Calling the function initialize on a threeDS2Service object returns a list of initialisation warnings (see Initialise the SDK and Warnings).
+These warnings can also be retrieved later by calling the getWarnings function on the same object. if getWarnings is called before the SDK has been initialized first, the SDK will throw an SDKNotInitializedException.

 @Throws(SDKNotInitializedException::class)